rararamberg/ARTIC-generator/README.md

 ## Project Description

-This application uses the Art Institute of Chicago API to allow users to search for Artworks that have been on display based on museums' departments and categories of art.
-This application will display those artworks based off of user selection in drop down menus.
+This application uses the Art Institute of Chicago API to allow users to pull up art pieces that have been through the museum.
+This application will display those artworks based off of user selection in drop down menus labeled by museum's departments or categories of art.

 ## API and Data Sample